 S. Shariq Yosufzai is the recipient of numerous business and nonprofit awards, including the 2017 Outstanding 50 Asian Americans in Business Award from the Asian American Business DevelopmentCenter, and recognition as outstanding foreign-born leader by the World Affairs Council.
 He wasnamed on The Economist's Global Diversity List as one of the 2015 "Top 50 Diversity Professionalsin Business" in the world.
 Yosufzai earned a b achelor of s cience degree in chemical e ngineeringfrom Texas A&M University, which has recognized him as a Distinguished Alumnus, OutstandingInternational Alumnus, and Outstanding Engineering Alumnus.

-Rob Bailis joined Cal Performances in 2013 and was named interim artistic director in May 2018.
-In this new role he leads the artistic planning team in curating all Cal Performances productions and presentations.
-Prior to that, as associate director, he curated the organization's dance and theater presentations, a position from which he both stewarded many of Cal Performances' most established and longstanding artistic partnerships, while also introducing a new generation of international talent to UC Berkeley stages.
+Rob Bailis joined Cal Performances as associate director in 2013.
+Bailis served as interim artistic director from July 2018 through March 2019, leading the artistic planning team in curating all Cal Performances productions and presentations.
+In his role as associate director, he was especially involved in the curation of the organization's dance and theater presentations, a position from which he worked closely with many of Cal Performances' most established and longstanding artistic partnerships, while also introducing a new generation of international talent to UC Berkeley stages.
 During his tenure, Bailis has been instrumental in developing collaborations with leading international artists and producing organizations dedicated to groundbreaking contemporary work, as well as contributing to the continuation and advancement of Cal Performances' commitment to excellence in classical music.
-Bailis was the lead designer behind many recent initiatives, including Berkeley RADICAL, which has deepened the organization's commitment to thematic curation and placed artists more directly in contact with the diverse audiences and communities that Cal Performances serves.
+Bailis was instrumental in designing many of its recent initiatives, including Berkeley RADICAL (Research and Development Initiative in Creativity, Arts and Learning), which has deepened the organization’s commitment to thematic curation and placed artists more directly in contact with the diverse audiences and communities that Cal Performances serves.

 Bailis has been pivotal in developing a body of new work linked directly to UC Berkeley through major commissioning projects such as the creation of Dreamer, an oratorio by composer Jimmy López and librettist Nilo Cruz (scheduled for performances in March 2019), and the current five-year Joffrey Ballet residency and commissioning partnership, launched in 2017–18.
 He has welcomed and continues to foster audiences of the future through large-scale student-based initiatives including the annual student-curated Front Row program, which received over $1 million in support from The Wallace Foundation with the goal of encouraging UC Berkeley's undergraduate community to engage in hands-on collaborations in the live performing arts with guest stars and mentors including (to date) Lars Ulrich, drummer and co-founder of Metallica; author Daniel Handler; and comedian Margaret Cho.
 During the 2017–18 season, Bailis oversaw the production of Cal Performances' first exploratory Oakland series of performances held in unconventional and innovative venues throughout the city; the events on the series featured the work of artists from four countries, were performed in three languages, and included three companies making Cal Performances debuts in multidisciplinary arts forms.